A Guide to Claiming Compensation for Professional Negligence

 How long do I have to bring a professional negligence claim?

-The usual rule is that you have six years from the date the negligent act, or the date of breach of contract (which can often be the same date).
+The usual rule is that if you want to bring a claim against a solicitor, you have six years from the date the negligent act, or the date of breach of contract (which can often be the same date).
 There are some circumstances in which the six year deadline can be extended, such as when you discover the negligence after the deadline has passed, but in most cases, it is best to bring the claim within the first six years.

 Will my opponent be insured?